deltachat/chatmail/README.md

     export CHATMAIL_DOMAIN=c1.testrun.org   # replace with your host

+4. Fill in privacy contact data into the `chatmail.ini` file

-4. Deploy the chat mail instance to your chatmail server:
+5. Deploy the chat mail instance to your chatmail server:

     scripts/deploy.sh

    This script uses `pyinfra` and `ssh` to setup packages and configure the chatmail instance on your remote server.

-5. Run `scripts/generate-dns-zone.sh` and
+6. Run `scripts/generate-dns-zone.sh` and
    transfer the generated DNS records at your DNS provider

 ### Home page and getting started for users

-- The `deploy.sh` script deploys a default `index.html`
+The `deploy.sh` script deploys

-  along with a QR code that users can click to create accounts on the chatmail provider.
+- a default `index.html` along with a QR code that users can click to create accounts on your chatmail provider.

-- Start a Delta Chat app and create a new account by typing an e-mail address with an arbitrary username and `@<your-chatmail-domain>` appended.
-  Use an at least 10-character random password.
+- a default `privacy-policy.html` that is linked from the home page.

 ### Ports